Meet our new team in Kenya!

 How did you come to join World Waternet?

 For my Master thesis, I got into contact with Waternet and World Waternet as I was looking for an interesting water-related research project in Africa.
 That is how I got to graduate on non-revenue water in Nairobi, specifically on where to install smart water meters in order to easily detect leakages.
 After graduation I wanted to get away from my laptop for a while, and started working as a technical assistant teacher at a high school in Woerden.
 This was extremely fun, doing scientific experiments with kids to teach them more about chemistry and physics.
-The assignment of Sam, the previous YEP () expert in Nairobi, was coming to an end.
+The assignment of Sam, the previous YEP (You are leaving this website) expert in Nairobi, was coming to an end.
 So that position opened up again and I immediately decided to apply.
 I was longing to return to Kenya, and this was an exceptional opportunity.
 And then I got through the selection process and hired for the job.

 What do you hope to achieve in Kenya?